 Want even more AAdvantage miles?
 You’re in luck because American has partnered with two different banks to offer co-branded credit cards.
-You could also add to your stash with the Citi AAdvantage Platinum Select Card, which is offering 50,000 miles after spending $2,500 on the card in the first three months.
+You could also add to your stash with the Citi / AAdvantage Platinum Select World Elite Mastercard, which is offering 50,000 miles after spending $2,500 on the card in the first three months.

 Again, we know this won’t be for everyone.
 But the ability to fly for 10 hours in an Etihad Apartment for just 50,000 AAdvantage miles is almost unbelievable.